funfunchen/funfunchen.github.io/pages/rareGWAMA_page.md

 ### 2.3 Summarize the results

-Now you have the result in the folder:
+Now we have the result in the folder:

 ```
 less cpd_SKAT_my_geneaa